 The 2012 Rockets featured nine players who earned All-MAC honors, including a league-best six slots on the first team.
 Junior Bernard Reedy earned first-team accolades at wide receiver and punt returner, as well as second-team honors at kickoff returner.
 A first-teamer on the defensive side of the ball, senior Dan Molls, led the nation in tackles with 166.

-Campbell comes from a football family.
-His father, Rick Campbell, coached at Jackson High School in Massillon, OH, and later served as principal there.
+Campbell comes from a football family that placed a high value on education.
+His father, Rick, coached at Jackson High School in Massillon, OH, and later served as principal there.
 He now serves as athletic director at Canton South High School.
-Campbell’s mother, Elaine Campbell, is a grant writer for Mercy Medical Hospital in Canton, OH.
+Campbell’s mother, Elaine, is a grant writer for Mercy Medical Hospital in Canton, OH.

 Campbell and his wife Erica have two girls, Katelyn (5) and Isabella (4), and a son, Rudy, born in July of 2013.

 Hometown: Massillon, OH

 Family: Wife: Erica; Children: Katelyn (5) and Isabella (4), Rudy (1)

 Education: Bachelor’s degree in history, Mount Union, 2002